-- You’re more likely to spend more than you earn
+- like you're more likely to spend more than you earn

-- You’re less likely to spend time properly planning your expenditure
+- and less likely to spend time properly planning your expenditure

-- You’re less likely to have cash savings as your emergency back up
+- and less likely to have cash savings as your emergency back up

 Because who needs an emergency fund when you have a credit card… right?